ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 In addition to PC-based GUIs, ROS provides capacity for other interesting human interfaces such as [gesture recognition](http://wiki.ros.org/rtcus_kinect_gestures) and [speech recognition](http://wiki.ros.org/pocketsphinx).

 ##### Gaps
 Even though tools like rqt and ROSbridge are highly flexible, that flexibility comes at a cost in development time.
 Most commercial HMI toolkits have templates and standard controls for the common needs.
 These don't exist today within ROS-Industrial.
 In addition, as described in the hardware interfaces, the HMIs must connect to common industrial hardware and significant gaps exist in these areas.
 That being said, ROS-Industrial provides uncommon capabilities, for example the Rviz tool which, among other capabilities, permits viewing real sensor data with simulated robots.

+### 5.5 Workspace Modeling
+Workspace modeling includes the generation of 3D virtual representations of the robot and its environment, tools, and other non-dynamic components.
+These representations are critical for visualization, simulation, and collision modeling.
+In a mobility application this representation is abstracted into a cost map.
+In manipulation applications, full 3D models are needed, and in some cases, multiple representations are needed for collision modeling and visualization.

+Workspace modeling also involves the design or layout of the workcell.
+Importantly, the location of the robot and workpiece are often critical factors in the dexterity and cycle time of an application.
+Optimization of this layout is potentially of high value.

+#### Alternatives
+There are two primary methods to generate these models: CAD data and sensor data.
+Sensor data can be further separated into prior knowledge (maps etc.) and real-time data.
+Each can be considered separately:

+* __CAD__ The [Uniform Robot Description Format (URDF)](http://wiki.ros.org/urdf) is the specification for how to represent robots and static objects from CAD.
+The format presents semantic information about the object including joint locations and types and geometry files.
+There is a [SolidWorks exporter tool](http://wiki.ros.org/sw_urdf_exporter) that automateds much of this process for parts and assemblies.
+* __Static Sensor Data__ Static sensor data is often used in mobility applications and is represented in a cost map layer as part of the Navigation Stack.
+There is no direct way to represent 3D data in a static scene other than converting it to a URDF.
+* __Dynamic Sensor Data__ Dynamic or real-time sensor data is often populated into an [occupancy grid](http://wiki.ros.org/occupancy_grid_utils) for 2D data or [Octomap](http://wiki.ros.org/octomap) for 3D data.

+For the workspace analysis an [experimental package](https://github.com/ros-planning/moveit_advanced/tree/hydro-devel/moveit_workspace_analysis) exists, but it is not well supported yet.

+#### Gaps
+As mentioned above, the URDF and associated geometry files (collada format) are the primary interface for static scene modeling.
+Although the SolidWorks exporter aids significantly, there is still a lot of manual manipulation required to generate complex assemblies and often additional work is required for collision models which are generally simplified.
+There is an opportunity to further automated these processes and also support other CAD software or a common intermediate file format.

+One could also imagine a tool to scan a workspace and automatically generate a model file.
+Techniques such as [KinFu](http://pointclouds.org/documentation/tutorials/using_kinfu_large_scale.php) might be applicable for the task.

+Finally, additional development and testing is needed for a reliable workspace modeling tool.

+### 5.6 Work Object Pose Estimation

 ### 6. Recommendations and Priorities